When is rent due?

 How soon will I get my deposit back when I move out?

-Your security deposit balance will be mailed to you within thirty days of returning your keys to Rock Rentals, as long as you have provided a forwarding address.
+Your security deposit balance will be mailed to you within thirty days of when your liability for rent ends and you return your keys to Rock Rentals, as long as you have provided a forwarding address.

 What deductions will be taken from my deposit?